adonespitogo/angular-base64-upload/README.md

 Change Log
 --------

+v0.1.2
+ - Refactor required validation to work on angualar versions prior to 1.3.x
+ - Added unit tests

 v0.1.1
  - Remove the use of singleton file reader instance.
 Each file is read by respective file reader.
  - FileReader event handlers receive new set of arguments `(Event, FileReader, File, FileList, FileObjects, FileObject)`.